henrysky/astroNN/docs/source/gaia_dr2_special.rst

 Internal model identifier for the author: ``astroNN_0224_run002``

 Both the temperature and distance are the prediction from neural network.
-Combined with the observed corrdinates and apparent magnitude, we can get a 3D map of stellar parameters via a neural network.
+Combined with the observed coordinates and apparent magnitude, we can get a 3D map of stellar parameters via a neural network.

 It seems like the neural network constantly overestimating the intrinsic brightness of low temperature stars, thats why